MEDICAL UNIT

 (iii) Domiciliary Visits to bedridden persons 0 - 89 years

-Domiciliary Visits are performed by doctors on a monthly basis for bedridden persons who are 0 - 89 years including children who are bedridden and severely handicapped.
+Domiciliary Visits are performed by doctors on a monthly basis for bedridden persons who are 0 - 89 years including children who are bedridden and severely disabled and in receipt of Carer's Allowance.
 Drugs are made available at the local health centers or the regional hospital.

 (iv) Health Clubs in the Elderly Day Care Centres